lechogro/paint_by_numbers/README.txt

 5. Solving - brute-force

-Brute-force solving mode becomes active when the checkbox "Use also brute-force approach" is selected and if using only standard mode it is impossible to solve the picture.
-Its idea is creating the binary tree of all solutions and searching it depth-first, rejecting all contradictory cases.
+Brute-force solving mode becomes active when the checkbox "Use also brute-force approach" is selected and if using only standard mode and pre-brute-force mode (see below) it is impossible to solve the picture.
+Its idea is to create the binary tree of all solutions and to search it depth-first, rejecting all contradictory cases.
 To reduce the number of steps, the way of creating new solutions is based on an empirically created Performance Index for each row and each column.
 It is given by the difference x-y, where x is the biggest describing number not referring to any completed non-removed block and y is the number of unknown cells.
 It can be considered as a degree of predictability of still unknown part in a row or a column: the bigger, the better.
-A row or a column with the biggest Performance Index is chosen to create two solutions: where first unknown cell in the selected row or column is either filled, or removed.
-Then standard solving takes place and after it new solution candidates are created recursively unless there was any contradiction or there are no empty cells to fill or remove.
+A row or a column with the biggest Performance Index is chosen to create two solutions: where first unknown cell adjacent to any filled cell in the selected row or column (if there are no filled cells, then just first unknown cell is taken) is either filled, or removed.
+Then standard solving takes place and after it new solution candidates are created recursively unless there is any contradiction or there are no empty cells to fill or remove.

 The steps described here can be visualised with the "Preview" option, but it significantly decreases the speed of solving.
 However, even without it, the solving time can be sometimes very, very long.
-For example for 10x10 picture described by one "1" in each row and column, there are 10! = 3 628 800 possible solutions.
+For example for 10x10 picture described with one "1" in each row and column, there are 10! = 3 628 800 possible solutions.
 To interrupt solving, deselect the "Use also brute-force approach" checkbox.

+However, sometimes a lot of cases are created and considered, what takes much time, and finally they all turn out to be contradictory.
+To avoid such situations, the pre-brute-force mode is introduced, which is based on full brute-force mode, but then no binary tree is created.
+When the case of filling / removing a cell is contradictory, then the opposite case remains.
+And when no contradiction is proven, then the considered row / column is skipped in the reasoning, what prevents creating more cases.
+Hence in the pre-brute-force mode there is still one solution concerned as in the standard mode.
+To prevent analysis of rows / columns which give no useful information, the list of computed Performance Indices is sorted in descending order.
+When the value exactly in the middle is exceeded and if some prior PI's gave some result, then no further rows / columns are analyzed, but again PI's are computed and again the biggest is considered at first.
+Also rows / columns giving no information are noted and their PIs are reduced with a penalty.

 #####################
 ##### Have fun! #####
 #####################

+The octopus in the video is taken from: https://github.com/ThomasR/nonogram-solver